Inside vs Outside Sales: The Ultimate Comparative Guide

 A field sales vs inside sales rep's day will differ in a few ways.
 A field sales rep has a lot of autonomy over their flexible (sometimes unpredictable) schedule.
 They are responsible for initiating contact, setting up meetings, and often travel frequently.

-Field sales include pharmaceutical companies, food service, or manufacturing industries.
-SDRs in field sales have a complex sales cycle and lower close rate, but the sales they close are often higher value, longer-term customers.
+Field sales include pharmaceutical companies, food service, and manufacturing industries.
+SDRs in field sales have a complex sales cycle and lower close rate, but the sales they close are often higher-value, longer-term customers.

 Door-to-door sales (or D2D) don't exactly go like Adele and the otter here, but almost.